 - Comprehensive feature set covering every clinical and admin workflow

-The Migration Nightmare Nobody Talks About
+The Migration Challenge Nobody Talks About

 Here is the scenario every growing DSO faces: You acquire Practice #7.
 It runs Eaglesoft.
 Your other 6 locations run Denticon.
 Do you: